ioanamirela/rosetta/README.md

 A topological sort is only possible if the graph has no directed cycles.
 If a cycle is identified, it is not possible to derive the order of the alphabet - the algorithm returns an empty array.

+Time complexity: The first step to create a graph takes O(N + K) time where N is the number of given words and K is the number of characters in given alphabet.
+The second step is topological sorting.
+There are K vertices and at most N-1 edges in the graph, therefore the time complexity of topological sorting is O(N + K).
+So the overall time complexity is O(N + K) + O(N + K) = 2 * O(N+K) which is O(N + K).

+Space complexity: O(K), where K is the number of characters in given alphabet.

 ## Deliverable
 1. Algorithm consisting of
     * Graph class